 What it sounds like: “Great job on that report!”

-When to give it: You should seize every opportunity to provide positive feedback—in both formal and informal settings—but make a particular effort to hand out major kudos in public, in front of the rest of your team.
-Not only will it make your report proud, but it’ll also inspire the rest of the team to rise to that standard and earn some praise of their own.
+When to give it: You should seize every opportunity to provide positive feedback in both formal and informal settings.
+But make a particular effort to hand out major kudos in public, in front of the rest of your team.
+Not only will it make your report proud, it’ll inspire the rest of the team to rise to that standard and earn some praise of their own.

 Negative feedback: Criticism for something someone has done